ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/psp.md

 ![](img/psp.png)

-DIGIFIN aims to provide PSP licences to businesses and merchants.
+DIGIFIN aims to provide Payment Service Provider (PSP) licences to businesses and merchants.
 A payment service provider (PSP) is a company which provides merchants with individual merchant accounts, helps them with merchant underwriting and payment processing but does not fund merchants directly.

+PSP is a necessity in the digital age, offering online shopping services through electronic payments by using methods like direct debit, credit card, online bank transfer etc. while acting as a mediator between banks and customers.
+In simple words, it is an online payment solution for multiple channels, including mobile and online store.

+Currently, E-Commerce is booming around the world, and people are opting for online shopping and paying online as well.
+PSPs are critical for any financial ecosystem and country as they provide their residents and customers with the support for their multiple payment methods and currencies.

 ## PSP architecture